cltl/gpt-hackathon/pages/historic_dutch.md

 Data will be provided on the day of the workshop.

+## Results
+A short report summarizing the findings of our task can be found in [this google doc](https://docs.google.com/document/d/1QmGNsZWVUhVOCZ_XeKaHGDtwWUkWMp-65jJyPssZHAM/edit?usp=sharing).
+In this report you will also find a link to the slides presented on the day of the hackathon.

 [^1]: National Archive, The Hague, The Netherlands, 1.04.02 (Archive of the VOC), inventory no. 1092, folio 1, r.